Universality Classes of Relativistic Fluid Dynamics: Applications

-\begin{itemize} \item In Section \ref{sec:hydroplus}, we use the theorems of Ref.\ \cite{paperI} to show that the theory called ``Hydro+'', developed in \cite{Hydro+2018} as a model for relativistic fluids near the critical point, is symmetric hyperbolic in the linear regime, and it is equivalent to the Israel-Stewart theory for bulk viscosity. \item In Section \ref{sec:abacadabra}, we provide three examples of apparently different fluid models which turn out to be equivalent in the linear regime, describing exactly the same ``type of matter''.
+\begin{itemize} \item In Section \ref{sec:hydroplus}, we use the theorems of Ref.\ \cite{paperI} to show that the theory called ``Hydro+'', developed in \cite{Hydro+2018} as a model for relativistic fluids near the critical point, is symmetric hyperbolic in the linear regime, and it is equivalent to the Israel-Stewart theory for bulk viscosity. \item In Section \ref{sec:abacadabra}, we provide three examples of apparently different fluid models which turn out to be equivalent in the linear regime, describing types of matter with the same ``mechanical properties''.
 In particular, we show that a fluid mixture undergoing a chemical reaction is equivalent to a bulk viscous fluid, a superfluid is equivalent to a heat-conducting Israel-Stewart fluid in the limit of infinite heat conductivity, and the Burgers model for viscoelasticity is equivalent to the MIS$^*$ theory proposed in \cite{KeYin2022}. \item In Section \ref{sec:apriori}, we show that the linearized Israel-Stewart theory at finite chemical potential \cite{Israel_Stewart_1979} is the most general (thermodynamically consistent) theory of class $(3,2,1)-(2,1,0)$.